 7. Hike to the Lost Waterfalls

-Beyond coffee, Boquete is also an excellent place from which to get outdoors and explore nature.
-There are several popular hikes in the surrounding cloud forest to consider.
+Beyond coffee, Boquete is also an excellent place to get outdoors and explore nature.
+Several popular hikes in the surrounding cloud forest are worth considering.

-Keep an eye out, as the cloud forest is home to sloths, monkeys, and quetzals (a colorful bird).
+Keep an eye out; the cloud forest is home to sloths, monkeys, and quetzals (a colorful bird).

 8. Climb Volcan Baru